denghejun/prometheus_grafana/README.md

 1. Update your local machine ip in `./prometheus.yaml`
-2. Make sure you already have a local application startup with prometheus metrics exporter(usually done with official prometheus client sdk and coding embed in your application)
+2. Make sure you already have a local application startup with prometheus metrics exporter(usually done with official prometheus client sdk and coding embed in your application, and the http exported port is 2112)

 3. To startup locally